 I still do not post photos of my daughters online, especially after hearing one blogger’s story of finding photos of her son being printed on T-shirts by one online entrepreneur.
 If you do post pictures on your blog, watermark them with your name to make it harder for them to be stolen or used without your permission.

 Facebook, MySpace, Twitter, Blogger, and other social networking sites are fun and useful.
 In 2009, Facebook complied with suggestions from Canada’s privacy commissioner to respect a user’s privacy.
 However, users should still exercise caution with their online information and use these sites wisely.
 Be aware of privacy settings and take steps to maintain online privacy.
 And always logout when you are done using a social networking site, even on your personal computer.

 If you have children who use computers and the Internet regularly, talk with them about online privacy.
-Jodi of the blog Rants n Rascals recently shared some tips for Protecting Your Kids Online.
+A great resource is Parent Alert!
+How to Keep Your Kids Safe Online, which has tips for the whole family.

 What do you think about information on Facebook and other social networking sites being using in legal cases or for hiring processes?
 Do you monitor what you post online?